Our Promise To You

 Pizza.
 Only place around to have good, really good NY Brooklyn style pizza is Joey O's up on 179 heading towards OIB.
 Not open Monday but rest of week from 4 to later.

-LaCanina next to Food Lion is good but expect a wait.
+LaCanina next to Food Lion is ok but expect a wait.
+IMHO they don't know how to cook pasta, no salt in the boiling water.

 Fibber McGees has good pub food but don't expect Irish meals...yeah go figure.